mhx/dwarfs/doc/mkdwarfs.md

 `--categorize` option with no arguments.
 These defaults are also dependent on the chosen compression level.

-Note that in case of the `pcmaudio` categorizer, you can override each option per category (in this case `pcmaudio/waveform`).
+Note that in case of the `pcmaudio` categorizer, you can override each option per category (in this case `pcmaudio/waveform` and `pcmaudio/metadata`).

 It's also worth noting that the order in which the categorizers are given is important.
 The first categorizer that will successfully categorize a